A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Abstract

 \section{Abstract}

-Mixture model-based clustering has become an increasingly popular data analysis technique since its introduction fifty years ago, and is now commonly utilized within the family setting.
-Families of mixture models arise when the component parameters, usually the component covariance matrices, are decomposed and a number of constraints are imposed.
-Within the family setting, we need to choose the member of the family, i.e., the appropriate covariance structure, in addition to the number of mixture components.
-To date, the Bayesian information criterion (BIC) has proven most effective for model selection, and the expectation-maximization (EM) algorithm is usually used for parameter estimation.
-To date, this EM-BIC rubric has monopolized the literature on families of mixture models.
-We deviate from this rubric, using variational Bayes approximations for parameter estimation and the deviance information criterion for model selection.
-The variational Bayes approach alleviates some of the computational complexities associated with the EM algorithm by constructing a tight lower bound on the complex marginal likelihood and maximizing this lower bound by minimizing the associated Kullback-Leibler divergence.
-We use this approach on the most famous family of Gaussian mixture models within the literature, and real and simulated data are used to compare our approach to the EM-BIC rubric.
+Mixture model-based clustering has become an increasingly popular data analysis technique since its introduction over fifty years ago, and is now commonly utilized within a family setting.
+Families of mixture models arise when the component parameters, usually the component covariance (or scale) matrices, are decomposed and a number of constraints are imposed.
+Within the family setting, model selection involves choosing the member of the family, i.e., the appropriate covariance structure, in addition to the number of mixture components.
+To date, the Bayesian information criterion (BIC) has proved most effective for model selection, and the expectation-maximization (EM) algorithm is usually used for parameter estimation.
+In fact, this EM-BIC rubric has virtually monopolized the literature on families of mixture models.
+Deviating from this rubric, variational Bayes approximations are developed for parameter estimation and the deviance information criterion for model selection.
+The variational Bayes approach provides an alternate framework for parameter estimation by constructing a tight lower bound on the complex marginal likelihood and maximizing this lower bound by minimizing the associated Kullback-Leibler divergence.
+This approach is taken on the most commonly used family of Gaussian mixture models, and real and simulated data are used to compare the new approach to the EM-BIC rubric.